 For those who don’t know, the trucker jacket is a type of button-front jacket that features double breast pockets.
 The style is typically short and fitted and often made of blue denim.
-However, other versions are also available, including suede styles, shearling-trimmed designs and options in different colours, such as brown and black.
+However, other versions are also available, including suede styles, shearling-trimmed designs, and options in different colors, such as brown and black.
 Overall, the trucker jacket is a timeless design that is perfect for the weekend.

 4. Denim Jackets

 If you don’t already own at least one denim jacket, it’s time to invest.
 This versatile outerwear option looks excellent with countless casual and smart casual outfits.
 It’s also perfect for any time of the year.
 Wear one on summer nights with a white, crew-neck T-shirt and winter days over a black, turtleneck sweater and below a camel overcoat.

 RELATED: What to Wear with a Denim Jacket